-Can I target particular members of the USF community for email outreach through the Office of Communications and Marketing (OCM)?
+Can I target particular members of the USF community for email outreach through the Office of Marketing Communications (OMC)?

 Absolutely.
 You can send emails to the following USF target groups: prospective students, students, faculty/staff, alumni, donors, and parents of current USF students.

-The emails that are sent out by OCM follow best practice by always targeting the smallest relevant group based on your criteria and goals.
-All emails are optional and allow the recipient to opt out of receiving further communications.
-If you have to reach the USF community with a message that is "required reading," we recommend using USF Connect emails.
-Contact your unit’s USF Connect administrator and review the USF Connect policy to see if your message qualifies as "required reading."
+The emails that are sent out by OMC follow best practice by always targeting the smallest relevant group based on your criteria and goals.
+All emails to external audiences are optional and allow the recipient to opt out of receiving further communications.

 How do I request that an email be sent from my office?

 Easy.
 Just fill out the OMC project intake form.
 The form guides you through basic questions about your message, goals, target audience, and deadlines.
 Or contact Thomas Listerman, e-communications director, at (415) 422-6097 or email@example.com, who can help you begin the intake process.

 What should I consider before requesting an email?

 You will need to provide the following information: